-Added columns appear in the Result Table, and each column has an Aggregation menu.
+When you add a column to the Query, you’ll notice each column has an Aggregation menu to left of the column’s name.
 The Aggregation menu is where you can choose to group by or aggregate that specific column, and the options displayed in the menu depend on the column’s data type.
 If you don’t want to group or aggregate a column, you can choose Unaggregated from the menu.

 Remove a column

 To remove a column from your Query, hover over the column’s block and click the X that appears on the right-side of the block.

 Only want to show data matching certain conditions?
 This is where filters will come in handy.
 For filters in a Query, you can filter by any available columns, even if they aren’t added to the Columns section.

 Add a filter

 You won’t be able to add a filter until you first add a column.
 Once you’ve added a column, you’ll see the Filters section appear to the right of the Columns section.

 To add a filter, click +Add Filter in the Filters section.